 Correct Exercise Procedure Use for Dumbbell Concentration Curl

 You can perform Dumbbell concentration curls in a variety of ways: sitting, standing or in a kneeling position.

 - Feet should be shoulder width apart, bend over slightly grasp the dumbbell in one hand and let your free arm rest.
 In a sitting position, sit on a flat bench with legs spread apart into a V and lean forward.

 - Grasp dumbbell in one hand palm facing up with elbow on inside of knee if in standing position, or on inside of thigh just above knee if sitting.

 - Slowly curl the dumbbell up towards the shoulder, while inhaling, keeping the torso and upper arm still.

 - Twist your wrist as you lift so that your litter finger turns up towards your body (i.e., supinate).

 - Squeeze the bicep at the top for a one-count, and then slowly lower back down, while exhaling, to the starting position without locking the elbow at the bottom, then repeat.

 - After completing your desired reps with one arm alternate with the other until your desired sets have been completed.

 - Sit comfortably on a gym bench with feet firmly placed on the floor

-- Grasp a dumbbell of suitable weight.
+- Grasp a dumbbell of proper weight.

 - Spread your legs to the extent that you can rest the upper arm of the hand holding the dumbbell against the inner thigh on the same side.
 The dumbbell curl is performed using this support to concentrate tension in the biceps muscle for a better workout.
-Note: for a more advanced twist on this variation you would let your arm hand without using the inner thigh as support.
+Note: for a more advanced twist on this variation you would let your arm hang without using the inner thigh as support.

 - Brace the abdominal muscles, straighten the back, keep the head steady.